History of lesbianism: Ireland

+The Old Irish Penitential is a penitential written in Old Irish from before the end of the 8th century.
+It specified the same punishment for men who have intercrural or anal sex as for "women or girls who do the same thing among themselves".
+The punishment was two years of penance.

+Britain and continental Europe

+Bieiris de Romans was a 13th-century trobairitz who wrote a canso to another woman, Maria, cited below.

+The canso is the genre in which love poems were written, but it is possible that Maria was not a lover but a "female acquaintance, friend, confidante, or close relative."
+Clearer evidence for lesbian relationships is found in a manuscript from Tegernsee; dating from the 12th century, it contains lesbian love poems which were likely composed at a local monastery for women.
+The quote below, which "seems to presuppose a passionate physical relationship", is from A.'s poem to G.

 In medieval Europe, the Christian Church took a stricter view of same-sex relations between women.
 Penitentials, developed by Celtic monks in Ireland, were unofficial guidebooks which became popular, especially in the British Isles.
 These books listed crimes and the penances that must be done for them.
 For example, "...he who commits the male crime of the Sodomites shall do penance for four years".
 The several versions of the Paenitentiale Theodori, attributed to Theodore of Tarsus, who became archbishop of Canterbury in the 7th century, make special references to lesbianism.
 The Paenitentiale states, "If a woman practices vice with a woman she shall do penance for three years".
 Penitentials soon spread from the British Isles to mainland Europe.
 The authors of most medieval penitentials either did not explicitly discuss lesbian activities at all, or treated them as a less serious sin than male homosexuality.